leafsphp/cli-docs/src/docs/v/2.0/README.md

 Available commands:
-  completion  Dump the shell completion script create      Create a new Leaf PHP project help        Display help for a command install     Add a new package to your leaf app interact    Interact with your application list        List commands run         Run a script in your composer.json serve       Run your Leaf app uninstall   Uninstall a  package update      Update leaf cli to the latest version
+  completion  Dump the shell completion script create      [init] Create a new Leaf PHP project deploy      [publish] Deploy your leaf project help        Display help for a command install     Add a new package to your leaf app interact    Interact with your application list        List commands run         Run a script in your composer.json serve       Run your Leaf app test        Test your leaf application through leaf alchemy uninstall   Uninstall a  package update      Update leaf cli to the latest version test test:setup  Add tests to your application
 ```

 This is the full list of commands available with Leaf CLI 2.
 A new update command has been added to allow you seamlessly update leaf CLI without having to run a bunch of commands.
 You don't even need to run this manually since leaf cli will automatically check for updates and upgrade to the latest stable release.